Inbibo/shift_docs/docs/reference/developer_guide/developing_custom_catalogs.md

 - **As an Environment Catalog**: Add the **path to the directory** containing the catalog file to the `SHIFT_CATALOG_PATH` environment variable.
 All files in this path containing a `catalog` object will be identified as custom catalogs and loaded by Shift.

 >[!WARNING]
-> Avoid naming custom catalogs as existing Python modules.
-Failing to do so may cause clashing issues between modules in Shift.
-It is recommended to add a prefix or suffix to custom catalogs to identify them.
+> Avoid naming custom catalogs after existing Python modules, as this may cause conflicts between modules in Shift.
+It is recommended to add a prefix or suffix to custom catalog names for easier identification.

 ## Operator Syntax